-7 Best Kansas Jayhawks Basketball Players, Ranked
+7 Best Kansas Basketball Players of All Time, Ranked

 Wilt Chamberlain, Kansas University's lanky 7-foot basketball star, holds ball loosely between arm and hip as he poses for a picture during pause in practice in Allen Field House in Lawrence, Kan., March 1, 1957.